faithruth/kanzu-support-desk/readme.txt

 7. Private note support

 == Changelog ==
+= 2.2.9, July 14, 2016 =
+ * Add settings options to define default text for subject and message fields
+ * Add settings option to enable/disable the media button in the support form

 = 2.2.8, May 31, 2016 =
  * BUG FIX | Remove lingering UA Analytics
  * Add customer selection while creating a ticket